 Data in outdated payroll management systems is highly scattered across inefficient systems or complex spreadsheets.
 The 2024 Payroll Complexity Survey reported that 74% of payroll professionals face data-related issues.
 It becomes highly complex to analyze or integrate the payroll software with other HR or financial systems.

-As the trends are changing, employees are increasingly expecting faster access to wages, such as earned wage access (EWA).
+As the trends are changing, employees increasingly expect faster access to wages, such as earned wage access (EWA).
 The 2022 Ceridian survey found that 79% of employees want same-day wage payments, a 30% increase from 2018.

 The 2024 Paycheck Impact Study by Morning Consult noted that 61% of Americans live paycheck to paycheck, emphasizing the need for flexible payroll systems that conventional setups cannot meet.